-- Write an OS&H Policy for the Client's organisation as a whole. - Identify the major hazards and risks that my arise from this project. - Write a specific OS&H Policy for this project. - Write Client's contract clauses for effective OH&S for the project. - Write a management guide for the organisation and implementation of these OS&H requirements. - Conduct a 'prevention through design' analysis of the design of the reservoir. - Make a draft, outline plan for the site layout and welfare facilities.
+- Write an OS&H Policy for the client's organisation as a whole. - Identify the major hazards and risks that my arise from this project. - Write a specific client's OS&H Policy for this project. - Write client's contract clauses for effective OH&S for the project. - Write a management guide for the organisation and implementation of these OS&H requirements. - Make a draft, outline plan for the site layout and welfare facilities.